Contents

 Minimalist Axiologies Series

-In this series of six essays, CRS Researcher Teo Ajantaival explores minimalist views of wellbeing, value, and ethics (i.e. views that essentially say “the less this, the better”).
+In this series of six essays, CRS researcher Teo Ajantaival explores minimalist views of wellbeing, value, and ethics (i.e. views that essentially say “the less this, the better”).

 He also looks at reasons to be careful about the practical implications of abstract formalisms.